 After that we eventually would wander on back.
 The whole thing is pretty short, but also fairly funny.
-I bailed off the end at the beach as I had to get in my workouts in for the day, so my run was a bit short.
-Though, if you combine my efforts last year, with my efforts things year – I think I’ve almost got the whole course covered. :) No pun intended.
+I bailed off the end at the beach as I had to get my workouts in for the day, so my run was a bit short.
+Though, if you combine my efforts last year, with my efforts this year – I think I’ve almost got the whole course covered.
+No pun intended.

 Btw, if you want to see all the Ironman Canada action from last year, here’s all the posts I did: